 Run the following command to install and configure Odoo on your account:

-python3 /home/$USER/private/odoo1/odoo-bin --db_host /home/$USER/private/postgres1/run --db_user $odoodbuser --database $odoodbname --db_password $odoodbpass --http-port $odooappport -i base --stop-after-init --save --config /home/$USER/private/odoo1/odoo.conf
+python /home/$USER/private/odoo1/odoo-bin --db_host /home/$USER/private/postgres1/run --db_user $odoodbuser --database $odoodbname --db_password $odoodbpass --http-port $odooappport -i base --stop-after-init --save --config /home/$USER/private/odoo1/odoo.conf

 Please allow some time for the command to finish as the Odoo database initialization process is lengthy.

-Navigate to the hosting Control Panel > WebApps section and edit the web application by clicking on the edit.gif button (pencil icon) next to it.
+Navigate to the hosting Control Panel > WebApps section and edit the web application by clicking on the button (pencil icon) next to it.
 On the edit page, select the domain, subdomain, and directory where you would like Odoo to run, and click on the Update button.

 Refresh the list until the web application State changes to OK and Status to Up.

 To access Odoo, visit the URL you specified in the previous step.
-It will be listed in the URL tab for the web application and should lead you to the Odoo login page (e.g. http://www.example.com/web/login):
+It will be listed in the URL column for the web application and should lead you to the Odoo login page (e.g. http://www.example.com/web/login):

 You can log in using the default username and password for Odoo - "admin".